-It is recommended that students work closely with a counselor to develop educational plans for transferring to a four-year institution.
+It is recommended that students work closely with a counselor to develop an education plan for transferring to a four-year institution.
 Students who are preparing to transfer to a bachelor's degree program should acquaint themselves with the current catalog and website of their transfer college for information about admission qualifications and application procedures, since these vary and are subject to change.
 Students planning to transfer may, with careful planning, also complete the graduation requirements for MPC's Associate in Arts or Associate in Science degree.
 Students are encouraged to complete both transfer and AA/AS requirements in order to have completed a degree upon transferring.
 They should meet with a counselor for degree and transfer counseling.
+See "Associate Degree for Transfer" on page 52.